aguskoll/simpsons-android-app/README.md

-# android-base-compose

-Android Compose Base is a boilerplate project created by Rootstrap for new projects using Kotlin and Jetpack Compose.
-The main objective is helping any new projects jump-start into feature development by providing a solid foundation.

 ## How to use this template
 You can use this open-source project as a template of your new Android projects.
 Steps: